thewca/wca-regulations/wca-regulations_2012.md

       Permissible competition formats for these events are: 'Best of X' (where X is 1, 2, or 3) and 'Mean of 3'.

-    - 9b3) Rubik's Cube: Fewest moves, Rubik's Cube: Blindfolded, 4x4x4 Cube: Blindfolded, 5x5x5 Cube: Blindfolded and Rubik's Cube: Multiple Blindfolded.
+    - 9b3) Rubik's Cube: Fewest moves, Rubik's Cube: Blindfolded, 4x4x4 Cube: Blindfolded, 5x5x5 Cube: Blindfolded, and Rubik's Cube: Multiple Blindfolded.

       Permissible competition formats for these events are: 'Best of X' (where X is 1, 2, or 3).